mbraak/jqTree/_entries/31_savestate.md

 name: options-savestate
 ---

 Save and restore the state of the tree automatically.
-Saves in a cookie which nodes are opened and selected.

 The state is saved in localstorage.
-In browsers that do not support localstorage, the state is saved in a cookie.
-For this to work, please include [jquery-cookie](https://github.com/carhartl/jquery-cookie).

 For this to work, you should give each node in the tree data an id field: